turboapps/docs/getting_started/what_is_turbo/getting_started.md

 **Does Turbo support file associations and shell extensions?**

 Yes.
 Turbo images and containers with shell extensions or file associations can be installed onto the host operation system.
 Use the `installi` or `install` command with the `--register-extensions` flag.

+**How do I pass parameters/arguments to the underlying container's cli?

+Pass the arguments directly after the image or containers name: `turbo run clean ping google.com`.
+If the command line interface uses dash flags which requires escaping use `--` to pass parameters directly: `turbo run chrome -- -incognito`.
+This applies to the `run`, `try`, and `start` commands.